buildertrend/eslint-plugin-enterprise-extras/docs/no-deprecated-element.md

 }
 ```

 **NOTE:** Autofixing is experimental.
 In addition, it does not handle formatting automatically.
-Using an opinionated formatter, like Prettier, is highly recommended to resolve non-symantic issues (extra spaces) with the fixer.
+Using an opinionated formatter, like Prettier, is highly recommended to resolve non-semantic issues (extra spaces) with the fixer.

 ## When Not To Use It

 Don't use this if you don't have elements you are looking to deprecate or have cleaned up all existing usages.

-Don't use this for complicated metaprogramming while replacing a component beyond adding props, removing props, or translating/renaming props.
-For these even more complex deprecations, consider creating a separate linting plugin that can handle these more advanced, or programatic use cases.
+Don't use this for complicated meta-programming while replacing a component beyond adding props, removing props, or translating/renaming props.
+For these even more complex deprecations, consider creating a separate linting plugin that can handle these more advanced, or programmatic use cases.
 ## Auto-fixable?

 Yes ✔️